Power of masking methods for adaptive testing in a multivariate normal means problem: Additional details on numerical simulations

 The blue line references the estimated maximum TPR found in the left subplot for each $m$.
 The brown line corresponds to the TPR achieved at the conjectured optimal $\tilde m = \sqrt{\eta_1/\eta_2}\sqrt{m}$, which is computed by simulating the BONuS procedure with $5{,}000$ replications at this specific $\tilde m$ value for each $m$ (re-using the simulation results from the left subplot).
 We show that the TPR at the conjectured $\tilde m_\opt$ is very close to the empirically found maximum TPR.

-\subsection{Figures \ref{fig:point-mass-prior-theorem}, \ref{fig:in-sample-bh-vs-crt}, \ref{fig:subspace-mass-prior-theorem}, \ref{fig:point-mass-prior-theorem-high-dim}, \ref{fig:subspace-mass-prior-theorem-high-dim} \ref{fig:point-mass-prior-theorem-sparse}, \ref{fig:subspace-mass-prior-theorem-sparse}}
+\subsection{Figures \ref{fig:point-mass-prior-theorem}, \ref{fig:subspace-mass-prior-theorem}, \ref{fig:point-mass-prior-theorem-high-dim}, \ref{fig:subspace-mass-prior-theorem-high-dim} \ref{fig:point-mass-prior-theorem-sparse}, \ref{fig:subspace-mass-prior-theorem-sparse}}

 The fourth subplot (bottom right) for each of these plots are tuned comparisons of multiple methods over varying values of $h$, the signal strength.
 Since they are tuned to have optimal power, the logic used to generate these plots is exactly the same as that used in the left plot of Figure \ref{fig:point-mass-prior-optimal} (see: Appendix \ref{sec:omitted_details_optimal_mtilde}), with the only difference being that we search over a grid of $\pi_\aug$ or $\pi_\spl$ values instead of the individual $\tilde m$ values.
 This allows the simulation study to be more computationally tractable, but trades off some precision in estimating the maximum power for BONuS and Split BH.
+Each of these plots also compares the two masking methods to In-sample BH (Algorithm \ref{alg:in-sample-bh}).
+The number of resamples to compute the p-values for In-sample BH is chosen via hyperparameter $B$ which varies across cases.
+For Case 1, we use $B=50{,}000$ resamples.
+For Case 2, we use $B=10{,}000$ resamples for the default setting, $B=2{,}500$ for the sparse setting, and $B=1{,}000$ for the high-dimensional setting.
+Case 2 requires more computational resources due to the cost of computing the direction via SVD, especially for high dimensional data.
+These choices of $B$ are made to prevent our simulation scripts from taking an excessively long time to run, while still providing a high-quality estimate of the power of In-sample BH.